-If left untreated, your PND is likely to worsen.
+If left untreated, your PND could worsen.
 You could become afraid of most things, even being left home alone with your baby could feel like too much.
-You are likely to have sleep difficulties even when your baby is sleeping well.
-You can become overwhelmed by everything and become irritable and teary easily.
+You could have sleep difficulties even when your baby is sleeping well.
+You could become overwhelmed by everything and become irritable and teary easily.
 This in turn can negatively impact your relationship with your baby and your partner.
 Some women experience suicidal thoughts and even thoughts of hurting their baby.

 1 in 7 new Australian mums and 1 in 10 new Australian dads experience postnatal depression each year1.